dnanexus-archive/parliament2/README.md

   -r REF_GENOME, --ref_genome REF_GENOME
                         The name of the reference file that matches the reference used to map the Illumina inputs.
+  --fai FAI             (Optional) The name of the corresponding index for the
+                        reference genome file.
   --prefix PREFIX       (Optional) If provided, all output files will start
                         with this.
 If absent, the base of the BAM file name will be used.